KDE/ocean-sound-theme/README.md

 - **complete-media-burn**: Play when optical media completes burning

-- **complete-media-error**: Play when optical media burning proccess is unsuccessful
+- **complete-media-error**: Play when the optical media burning proccess is unsuccessful

 - **media-insert-request**: Play when requesting the user to insert media